SoloDevNZ/hashnode/clgmc1fyx0050hgnve0jp99rl.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1683418968185/e2b4eea4-1e46-4bd4-88bc-383d9102d9de.png align="center")

-* Optionally, I install `zfsutils-linux` if I choose to use the zfs storage driver (where zfs is the default option during the LXD initialisation):
+* Also, I install `zfsutils-linux` if I choose to use the zfs storage driver (where zfs is the default option during the LXD initialisation):

 ```bash